jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/guide/workflow.md

 For example, you could write a template to render a blog post with a consistent style and layout, with a generate script that feeds the data you pull down from your headless api through the template for each post.

-Templates have access to anything you supply from the [PreGenerate Hook](/templates/preGenerate/), [front matter data](/templates/frontmatter/), and of course data passed from [generate scripts](/templates/generateScript/).
+Templates have access to anything you supply as global data from the [PreGenerate Hook](/templates/preGenerate/), [front matter data](/templates/frontmatter/), and of course data passed from [generate scripts](/templates/generateScript/).

 ## Post Generation

 The [PostGenerate Hook](/templates/postGenerate/) can be very useful, but you may not need it at first.
-It's a hook where EJS Site Builder sends you information regarding everything that was written by EJS Site Builder to your file system while generating your site, for any purposes you might need.
+It's a hook where EJS Site Builder sends you information regarding everything that was written by EJS Site Builder to your file system while generating your site, for any purposes you might need, and you also receive global data that was collected through the build process.

-For example, perhaps you want to write out a json data structure with links to all the page that were generated to create a site manifest, or perhaps to format the MPA entry points for the [vite configuration file](/integration/vite/) for production builds.
+For example, perhaps you want to create a site manifest, or perhaps to format the MPA entry points for the [vite configuration file](/integration/vite/) for production builds.

-If
+## Watch Phase

+After a site build is completed, EJS Site Builder will by default watch your source files for any changes, triggering a re-generate for anything that was updated, or depended on what was updated.